MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

  Task sequence action variables specify configuration settings that a single task sequence step uses.
 By default, the step initializes its settings before it runs.
 These settings are available only while the associated task sequence step runs.
 The task sequence adds the action variable value to the environment before it runs the step.
 It then removes the value from the environment after the step runs.

  For example, you add the **Run Command Line** step to a task sequence.
 This step includes a **Start In** property.
-The task sequence stores a default value for this property in the task sequence environment as the **WorkingDirectory** variable.
+The task sequence stores a default value for this property as the **WorkingDirectory** variable.
 The task sequence initializes this value before it runs the **Run Command Line** step.
 While this step is running, access the **Start In** property value from the **WorkingDirectory** value.
 After the step completes, the task sequence removes the value of the **WorkingDirectory** variable from the environment.
-If the task sequence contains another **Run Command Line** step, it initializes a new **WorkingDirectory** variable.
+If the task sequence includes another **Run Command Line** step, it initializes a new **WorkingDirectory** variable.
 At that time, the task sequence sets the variable to the starting value for the current step.
+For more information, see [WorkingDirectory](using-task-sequence-variables.md#WorkingDirectory).

  The *default* value for an action variable is present when the step runs.
 If you set a *new* value, it's available to multiple steps in the task sequence.
-If you override a default value, the new value remains in the environment and overrides the default value for other steps in the task sequence.
+If you override a default value, the new value stays in the environment.
+This new value overrides the default value for other steps in the task sequence.
 For example, you add a **Set Task Sequence Variable** step as the first step of the task sequence.
 This step sets the **WorkingDirectory** variable to `C:\`.
 Any **Run Command Line** step in the task sequence uses the new starting directory value.

  Some task sequence steps mark certain action variables as *output*.
 Steps later in the task sequence read these output variables.